Essential Oils That Kill Candida

 All these essential oils require further clinical trials to confirm their pharmaceutical effectiveness and to find their potential toxic effects.
 Also, more research has to be done to find out the right concentration of essential oils to achieve maximum healing effects.

 Studying antifungal properties of essential oils helps scientists come up with new combinations of antifungal agents to fight drug-resistant Candida strains and to avoid side effects associated with the currently used antifungal drugs.
 Essential oils will help provide clinically safe and more efficient antifungal agents to those suffering from Candida infection.

 Other essential oils, such as thyme, sage, rosemary, basil, and ginger have shown no anti-fungal activity so far, however it may change in the future, as in recent years the anti-fungal properties of essential oils have been the main focus of researchers looking to find the most effective and safe drugs for yeast infections.

 How to use essential oils to kill Candida?

-When using essential oils, remember that they should never be used undiluted on the skin.
-Before applying, they should be diluted with some sort of a carrier oil, such as coconut oil.
 However, there are certain essential oils that are safe undiluted, this includes lavender and tea tree essential oils.

 To treat a yeast infection or keep Candida at bay, you could try to add a few drops of your favorite antifungal essential oil to your bath or your intimate wash, or mix a few drops with coconut oil and spread it on the affected skin.